Sustainable construction

 Sustainability standards

 As well as its great experience in implementing sustainability standards, Implenia has also helped develop and harmonise several of them.
 It worked, for example, as a founding member on the development of the “Swiss Sustainable Construction Standard” (SNBS, see below).
-One of the goals that Implenia set itself for 2025 is to develop and build according to the highest sustainability standards, as well as to participate in the further development of these standards.
-Subsequently, in 2023, Division Real Estate decided to carry out all its development projects according to the Swiss SNBS standard, irrespective of the client.
-The division can thus guarantee that its own project pipeline is highly sustainable.
+One of the goals that Implenia set itself for end-2025 is to develop and execute projects according to the highest sustainability standards, as well as to participate in the further development of these standards.
+Consequently, Division Real Estate decided to carry out all its development projects in Switzerland according to the SNBS standard, irrespective of the client.
+In Germany Division Real Estate follows the DGNB standard.
+The development and project portfolio thus meets high sustainability requirements.

 For civil engineering work in Switzerland, Implenia also uses SNBS sustainability criteria in its infrastructure tenders.
 In Norway and Sweden, Division Civil Engineering is gaining initial experience with the BREEAM Infrastructure Label (formerly CEEQUAL).
 Two projects in Sweden, “Hagalund” and “Londonviadukten” achieved BREEAM Infrastructure ratings at the “Excellent” level.
-In Germany, the German Society for Sustainable Building (DGNB) has developed a sustainability certificate for special foundations in consultation with Implenia.
-In addition, Implenia Hochbau GmbH and Implenia Real Estate have been members of the “ESG Circle of Real Estate”(ECORE) since 2023.
+In Germany, the German Society for Sustainable Building (DGNB) has developed a certificate for sustainable construction sites for special foundations in consultation with Implenia.

 Sustainability certificates in building construction